gitlabhq/omnibus-gitlab/doc/settings/ssl.md

-If no symlinks are created in `/opt/gitlab/embedded/ssl/certs/` and you see the message "Skipping `cert.pem`" after running `gitlab-ctl reconfigure`, that means there may be one of two issues:
+If no symlinks are created in `/opt/gitlab/embedded/ssl/certs/` and you see the message "Skipping `cert.pem`" after running `gitlab-ctl reconfigure`, that means there may be one of three issues:

 1. The file in `/etc/gitlab/ssl/trusted-certs/` is a symlink
 1. The file is not a valid PEM or DER-encoded certificate
+1. Perl is not installed on the operating system which is needed for c_hash to properly symlink certificates.

 Test the certificate's validity using the commands below: